Affinage

 1. 1996 Medium

-Evidence Yeast two-hybrid screen with HBV X protein, confirmed by in vitro binding and reporter assay
+Evidence Yeast two-hybrid with hepatitis B virus X protein, confirmed by in vitro binding and reporter assays

 PMID:8972861